meilisearch/meilisearch/README.md

 Once a day, events are being sent to our Amplitude instance so we can know how many people are using MeiliSearch.<br/>
 Only information about the platform on which the server runs is stored.
 No other information is being sent.<br/>
+We also use Sentry to make us crash and error reports.
+If you want to know more about what Sentry collects, please visit their [privacy policy website](https://sentry.io/privacy/).<br/>
 If this doesn't suit you, you can disable these analytics by using the `MEILI_NO_ANALYTICS` env variable.

 ## Contact